gijoehosaphat/makecents/README.md

 ## Getting transactions prepared
 It is best to use YOUR real data, but for testing purposes there is a seed file that will populate the database with some fake data.

-TODO: Only Quickbookx QFX files are currently supported

 ### Use real data or...
 - Grab a QFX file from your bank or credit card provider.
 You can usually download this from their website.